 - Jesus– Small and friendly, good social life and sports teams

-- Keble– Unique architecture (red brick), theatrical, large dining hall, good state school intake
+- Keble– Unique architecture (red brick), theatrical, large dining hall

-- Lady Margaret Hall– Away from the centre, large grounds, less daunting, tennis and football pitches on-site
+- Lady Margaret Hall (LMH)– Away from the centre, large grounds, less daunting, tennis and football pitches on-site, has its own punt house

-- Lincoln– Small and friendly, cosy and relaxed atmosphere, good food!
+- Lincoln– Small and friendly, cosy and relaxed atmosphere

-- New– Good accommodation, beautiful gardens, well equipped, good for sports
+- New– Beautiful gardens, well equipped, good for sports

-- Oriel– Small, quite insular, sporty, only recently accepted women – can be intimidating, good drama and sports, the rowing college
+- Oriel– Small, sporty, good drama and sports, one of the top rowing colleges

-- Pembroke– Friendly, good JCR – lots of events organised, good bar
+- Pembroke– Friendly, lots of events organised, good bar

 - Queen’s– Good choir, sporty, croquet played on the lawn in the summer!
 Traditional roots in the North of England